Alliance for Young Artists & Writers

-The Alliance for Young Artists & Writers is a nonprofit organization which manages the annual Scholastic Art & Writing Awards, a competition which recognizes talented young artists and writers from across the United States.
+The Alliance for Young Artists & Writers is a nonprofit organization which manages the annual Scholastic Art & Writing Awards, a competition that recognizes talented young artists and writers from across the United States.

 Scholastic Art & Writing Awards

 The competition begins at a regional level, with students receiving a variety of regional awards.
+Some of these awards include an "Honorable Mention", "Silver Key", "Gold Key", and "The American Visions Award".
 The submissions which receive "Gold Key" awards are then judged at the national level.
+Additionally, only five students in Art or Writing are nominated for "The American Visions Award".

 History

 In 1923, Maurice R. Robinson, of Scholastic Corporation established the Scholastic Awards.

 In 1994, the Alliance for Young Artists & Writers was established to administer the Awards.

 Scholarships

 Exceptional artwork and literature submitted to the Scholastic Art & Writing Awards are awarded scholarships.
 Scholarships usually include monetary prizes as well as free or reduced-tuition art and writing programs.
 The 2021 scholarships include: Best-in-Grade Award, Civic Expression Award, New York Life Award, One Earth Award, Portfolio Awards, The Alliance/ACT-SO Journey Award, The Herblock Award for Editorial Cartoon, and Ray Bradbury Award for Science Fiction & Fantasy.